What is an ETF (Exchange Traded Fund)?

 4. Make sure you're aware of the fees and the risks

 Your ETF provider should have fee details and the key risks displayed on their website.
 You can check the ETF’s Product Disclosure Statement (PDS) for more details.
-We always recommend speaking to a financial adviser or broker who can help you determine options best suited to your specific needs.
+We always recommend speaking to a financial adviser who can help you determine options best suited to your specific needs.

 Advantages of Exchange Traded Funds

 Here are just a few advantages of ETFs and why they have become such a popular investment:

 Easy access to markets, asset classes and investment strategies that were previously only available to institutional investors.

 Transparency.
 With ETFs, you know what shares or other assets are in the fund, along with how they are selected for inclusion.
 Prices are also transparent, you can track the price of your ETF throughout the trading day and know what price you are getting when you trade your ETF.

 Helps to manage risk.
 As your investment in an ETF is spread across a number of shares or other assets, it is considered less risky than owning individual shares or other assets.